teeaarbee/blog/content/week_23.md

 But for real though I really did not expect **reading fiction** to be this great, this switch from non-fiction to fiction was like having a games period in school ka time table :P

-I read 14 chapters and around 170 pages which Is def more than my goal of reading 5 paegs every day when I first started reading after a while, this October.
+I read 14 chapters and around 170 pages which Is def more than my goal of reading 5 pages every day when I first started reading after a while, this October.

 But the words are bigger and more spaced out in this book though.
 Still it doesn’t change the fact that I have been having a lot of fun reading it.